-Finally there is an easy, way to make your wishes come true!
-Smart plugs are the first easy step into home automation, and they will have you wondering how you every got by without them.
+Finally, there is an easy, way to make your wishes come true!
+Smart plugs are the first easy step into home automation, and they will have you wondering how you ever got by without them.

 Before we get into the awesome things you can do with them, you might be wondering what a Smart Plug is, and what makes them 'Smart'?

 A smart plug is like a power-point adapter – it fits between your power socket and the appliance you wish to plug in.
 At its most basic level, it simply turns things on and off.
 But, when connected to a smart home platform, it becomes a very nifty device.

 They are considered ‘smart’ because they let you control your appliances from an app on your phone from anywhere.
 The good apps (like carbonTRACK’s) even let you set schedules for your smart plugs so you can turn appliances on and off at set times and on specific days.

 Some smart plugs also go one step further and collect information about how much energy the appliance connected through it is using.
 This is an incredibly useful feature for the energy-conscious consumer.

 So how do you control them?
 Most smart plugs communicate (using your home’s Wi-Fi network) to a central control hub.
 Then, the hub uses your Wi-Fi to send information to an app on your phone.